dvreeze/tryjava/README.md

 Java, on the other hand, is more closely bound to the JVM, and therefore less orthogonal.
 Where do we see that?
 E.g.:

-+ We extend traits in Scala, but in Java we extend classes yet implement interfaces
++ We extend traits (and classes) in Scala, but in Java we extend classes yet implement interfaces
 + In Java we have static members, that we cannot abstract about, whereas in Scala singleton objects can extend traits
 + In Java primitives and (heap) objects are clearly distinct, whereas in Scala this distinction is less prominent
 + In Java methods and operators are distinct concepts, but in Scala "operators" are just methods with different names